2394425147/LC_CullFactory/CullFactory/README.md

 ### Depth Culling
 This is a more naive method that will make tiles visible that are separated from the camera by a certain number of tiles.
 This may result in hallways becoming invisible in view of the camera.

-It is also currently not guaranteed to make tiles visible in the area of every camera.
-It should make the area around the player and radar map targets visible, but any cameras not covered by those may see through the world sometimes.